blauohrfuchs/blauohrfuchs/README.md

 # Hi, I am Jona! 👋

+I'm a 19y/o dual student of business informatics working in the telco business.
+In my free time I love to watch anime, travel and do archery.

-I am a 19y/o dual student of business informatics.
-Interested in data science, project management and software development.
+🔎 Interested in data science, project management and software development

-⌨️ Currently working with python/pandas to create new insights for business
+🐍 Currently working with python & pandas to create new insights for business

 <!--
 **blauohrfuchs/blauohrfuchs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.